inossidabile/heimdallr/README.md

 # ... and cannot be changed:
 secure.create! owner: admin, content: "I'm a haxx0r"
 # !
-ActiveRecord::RecordInvalid is raised
+Heimdallr::PermissionError is raised

 # You can use any valid ActiveRecord validators, too:
 secure.create! content: "Top Secret", secrecy_level: 10